Azure/acr/docs/AAD-OAuth.md

 The AAD access token and AAD refresh token can be obtained from the Azure CLI.
 After running `az login` check file `$HOME/.azure/accessTokens.json` (`%HOMEDRIVE%%HOMEPATH%\.azure\accessTokens.json` in Windows) for the token values.

-We'll now call `/oauth2/exchange` to exchange the AAD tokens for an ACR refresh token.
+We'll now call `POST /oauth2/exchange` to exchange the AAD tokens for an ACR refresh token.
 Here's how such a call looks when done via `curl`:
 ```bash
 export registry="contosoregistry.azurecr.io"
 export tenant="409520d4-8100-4d1d-ad47-72432ddcc120"